GAME THEORY WITH APPLICATIONS IN ECONOMICS AND BIOLOGY - 2022/3

 Formative assessment and feedback

 Students receive individual written feedback via a number of marked formative coursework assignments over an 11-week period.
 The lecturer also provides verbal group feedback during lectures.
-(Occasionally group feedback may be provided online when applicable.)

 - Introduce students tothe way that decisions and strategyies can be framed in the language of Game Theory.